-Charles Darwin described it as “the most remarkable reef in the West Indies,” a statement that still rings true today.
-Forming part of the Mesoamerican Barrier Reef, this underwater World Heritage Site is home to a cornucopia of marine life, including 500 species of fish and 106 species of coral.
+Charles Darwin described it as “the most remarkable reef in the West Indies” – a statement that still rings true today.
+Forming part of the Mesoamerican Barrier Reef, this underwater UNESCO World Heritage Site is home to a cornucopia of marine life, including 500 species of fish and over 100 species of coral.

-The jewel in its crown, though, is the Great Blue Hole, a large submarine sinkhole that attracts divers and snorkelers from around the world.
+The jewel in its crown though, is the Great Blue Hole, a large marine sinkhole that attracts divers from around the world.

 5. S S Thistlegorm, Egypt